trakerr-com/trakerr-java/README.md

 String contextDataCenterRegion)
 ```

-Once again, every arugment has a default value if passed `null`.
-Below is a table with all of the arugments:
+Once again, every arguments has a default value if passed `null`.
+Below is a table with all of the arguments:

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------